 How can I apply?

-All those interested in the Graduate Certificate in Women's & Gender Studies should confer with the Director of the WGS Program (Dr. Katrina Powell) prior to submitting a program of study to the Graduate School, and also fill out the online Application for a Graduate Certificate in Women's & Gender Studies:
+All those interested in the Graduate Certificate in Women's & Gender Studies should confer with the Director of the WGS Program (Dr. Barbara Ellen Smith) prior to submitting a program of study to the Graduate School, and also fill out the online Application for a Graduate Certificate in Women's & Gender Studies:

 - fill out form in consultation with director